apache/dubbo-spring-boot-project/README.md

 ## Building from Source

-If you want to try out thr latest features of Dubbo Spring Boot, it can be easily built with the [maven wrapper](https://github.com/takari/maven-wrapper).
+If you want to try out the latest features of Dubbo Spring Boot, it can be easily built with the [maven wrapper](https://github.com/takari/maven-wrapper).
 Your JDK is 1.8 or above.

 ```
 $ ./mvnw clean install